Learn how to develop applications with Visual Basic

-- Once installed we will have 30 days to register on Microsoft's servers to continue using the program for free.
+- Once installed we'll have 30 days to register on Microsoft's servers to continue using the program for free.

-- It's advisable to burn the image onto a disc for the installation.
+- Advisable to burn the image onto a disc for the installation.

 - This version of Visual Studio includes Express editions of Visual Basic, Visual C# and Visual C++.